 Now that you’ve seen the 10,000- and 1,000-foot views of Eclipse, let’s drop down to 100 feet and look at plug-ins, the basic building blocks of Eclipse.
 A plug-in is a collection of files and a manifest that describe the plug-in and its relationships to other plug-ins.

 Figure 2–3 Plug-in disk layout

-Plug-ins can contain code as well as read-only content such as images, Web pages, translated message files, documentation, and so on.
-For instance, the UI plug-in in Figure 2-3 has code in the org/eclipse/ui/... directory structure and other content in icons/ and about.html.
+Plug-ins can contain code and/or read-only content such as images, Web pages, translated message files, documentation, and so on.
+For instance, the UI plug-in in Figure 2–3 has code in the org/eclipse/ui/... directory structure and other content in icons/ and about.html.

 Notice that the plug-in also has a plugin.xml file.
 Historically, that was the home of the execution-related information now stored in the MANIFEST.MF.
 The plugin.xml continues to be the home of any extension and extension point declarations contributed by the plug-in.